commadelimited/autoComplete.js/readme.md

 		matchFromStart: true, // search from start, or anywhere in the string
         remoteDelay: 0, // The minimum delay between server calls when using a remote "source"
-        labelHTML: fn(){}, // optioanl callback function when formatting the display value of list items });
+        labelHTML: fn(){}, // optioanl callback function when formatting the display value of list items
+        onNoResults: fn(), // optional callback function when no results were matched });

 AutoComplete can access local arrays or remote data sources.